Prescription Drug Patient Assistance Programs - Free or Low Cost Medications

 - Companies that provides this kind of assistance have their own rules to participate.

-America's pharmaceutical research companies sponsor the Partnership for Prescription Assistance (PPARx).
+America's biopharmaceutical research companies sponsor the Medicine Assistance Tool (MAT).

-- This program helps uninsured and low income Americans.
+- This search tool helps uninsured and low income Americans.

 - It has information about programs that provide prescription medicines free or at a reduced cost.